-I. Are truck drivers who sign an “independent contractor” agreement who also own their trucks or lease them from the employer, pay for their own expenses, fuel, and repairs, but rely on the company dispatchers for work actually misclassified “employees” with all the applicable rights under the law?
+I. Are truck drivers who sign an “independent contractor” agreement who also own their trucks or lease them from the employer, pay for their own expenses, fuel, and repairs, misclassified “employees” with all the applicable rights under the law?

-Client: Truck Drivers A (truck owners) and B (truck lessee)
+Client: Truck Driver A (truck owner) and Truck Driver B (truck lessee)

 The Law: California Labor Code §§ 510, 1194 and 1198; IWC Wage Order 4 Section 3 failure to pay overtime, and associated claims for wage statements and final paycheck.

-Conclusion: A six figure settlement in mediation and favorable non-monetary terms.
+Conclusion: A $195,000 settlement in mediation and favorable non-monetary terms.
 The employer is required to pay for all wages “it knew or should have known” were worked.

-Client worked for the same company in the same department in the same position for the past 33 years.
-When he started, he was one of three and in the last 10 years, he maintained the department alone.
-Due to the nature of the computer operations, it needed to be monitored and run 24/7.
+Law Office of Joshua Y. Lee started this matter and associated in Pedersen Law, APC to successful resolution.
+Client worked for IT company in the same department in the same position for 33 years.
+When he started, he was one of three and in the last 10 years he maintained this 24/7 department alone.
 When it was a 3 person staff, they rotated and backed each other up.
 However, in the last 10 years, he went at it alone.
-Despite that, his timecards only showed that he worked 40 hours M-F and about 12 hours of overtime Saturdays and Sundays.
-We alleged the employer knew or should have known our Client worked an additional 40 hours of unpaid overtime M-F that was not compensated.
-Our Client’s claims included the reason he only clocked 40 hours during the week M-F was that he was afraid to lose his job.
-He had a suspicion his job was being outsourced or automated, making it difficult to find another job.
-Furthermore, he argued that he wanted to keep working long enough to earn his pension, which he eventually did.
+Despite that fact, his timecards only showed that he worked 40 hours M-F and about 12 hours of overtime Saturdays and Sundays.
+We alleged the employer knew or should have known our Client worked at least an additional 40 hours of unpaid overtime M-F that was not compensated, despite the fact he did not clock in on his timesheets.

-After much negotiation, ultimately defense conceded our Client did work over-time hours that were not compensated.
-The only issue remained as to how much over-time was actually compensable.
-Figuring that out required significant analysis, data crunching, and offer of proof.
-Although the deal came extremely close to falling through (because we were so far apart on the settlement figures), the parties eventually did come to an agreement at $195,000.
+After much negotiation, defense finally conceded our Client did work over-time hours that were not compensated and the fact he did not clock-in during the week was not by itself sufficient excuse not to pay him what was owed.
+Although the deal came extremely close to falling through, the parties eventually did come to an agreement weeks after mediation.

 III.
 Can the employer be held responsible for sexual harassment even if the plaintiff was not the target of the unwanted sexual behavior?